 How to Control Ants Inside Your Home

-There are some Ants that don't just enter to forage for food, but actually establish a colony inside your home.
-This occurs year-round, especially in warmer climates.
+Some ants don't just enter to forage for food but establish a colony inside your home.
+These events occur year-round, especially in warmer climates.
 Ant species that live in homes include Argentine Ants, Crazy Ants, Odorous House Ants, Pavement Ants, Pharaoh Ants, Thief Ants, and Carpenter Ants.
-All of these Ants may infest food products.
+All of these ants may infest food products.

 - Do not use a residual repellent insecticide near bait placements (a non-repellent insecticide is fine).

-- Generally speaking, use both sweet-based bait and a greasy/protein-based bait combination in order to make sure the bait covers the entire range of dietary needs.
+- It is recommended to apply both a sweet-based bait and a greasy/protein-based bait combination in order to make sure the bait covers the entire range of dietary needs.

 Click Here : Recommended Ant Baits